What is required?

 Property owners are responsible for cleaning and maintaining their private stormwater system and must submit a Stormwater Facility Maintenance Summary Form and required documentation by July 31 of each year.

 Stormwater systems are the infrastructure that capture and transport stormwater runoff before it flows into our streams, lakes and Puget Sound.
 Private stormwater systems often include features such as stormwater ponds, swales, ditches, pipes, catch basins and sometimes filters.

-To keep your stormwater system functioning properly and stay in good standing with your city agreement, follow the steps below:
+To keep your stormwater system functioning properly and stay in good standing with your City agreement, follow these steps:

-Select the appropriate sections from the Stormwater Facility Checklist document that apply to your system.
-The checklists provide guidance information on how to inspect and maintain specific features of your stormwater system.
+Select the appropriate sections from the Stormwater Facility Checklist that apply to your system.

-Some maintenance may require a qualified or certified service professional, such as treatment vaults and filters (view inspection and maintenance specs for different filters).
-You may need to contact different contractors for different types of services (such as sweeping, pond landscaping and vactoring catch basins - see information and link at the bottom of page).
-All maintenance work should follow plan specifications and manufacturer’s recommendations.
+Some maintenance requires a qualified or certified service professional, such as treatment vaults and filters (view inspection and maintenance specs).
+You may need to contact different contractors for different types of services.

-Complete the Stormwater Facility Maintenance Summary Form and return it with checklists, invoices and photos, before July 31 of each year to:
+Complete the Summary Form and return it with checklists, invoices and photos to: